 Current Chemical, Biological, Radiological, and Nuclear (CBRN) training is a mix of equipment training, tabletop exercises, functional exercises, and full-scale exercises.
-Such exercises are resource intensive and often lack elements of Training realism. using dispersed radioisotopes is particularly cumbersome and constrains the diversity of available scenarios.
-Noblis' networked virtual reality application for CBRN training provides a safe-to-fail environment that unlocks the diversity of available scenarios, practically eliminates reconfiguration time, and automates metric collection and reporting.
+Such exercises are resource intensive and often lack elements of realism.
+Training using dispersed live radioisotopes is particularly cumbersome and constrains the diversity of available scenarios.
+Noblis' networked virtual reality application for CBRN training provides a safe to fail environment that unlocks the diversity of available scenarios, practically eliminates reconfiguration time, and automates metric collection and reporting.